 Let’s EAT!
 There are snacks all around you and your guide will select some snacks from some of the most interesting street vendors.
 There are so many vendors along the way that we can cater for a range of food interests.

 The Old Siam is one of Bangkok’s oldest shopping plazas and as such it is still very traditional in what is sold.
 Silk, jewelry and snacks!
 Here you will find one of the best collection of Thai Royal snacks (both sweet and savory) as well as many other local favorites.

 It’s not just about Thai snacks and Thai culture!
 This is a very multicultural area and as you walk you will pass through Little India and discover how different cultures have integrated into society.
 Here you will get to try a selection of the sweet snacks and desserts.

 While not a full food tour, there are enough snacks to try as you walk.
 However, if you are still hungry towards the end there are 1 or 2 legendary food vendors where you can sit and fill your belly.
 If you are still hungry at the end of the tour (which we doubt), the tour finishes near Yaowarat, where the evening street vendors will be about to open – if you want to explore after the tour.

 Through this tour we hope to give you insight into the local culture.
 Markets and food play a huge role in the local culture and society, so this tour provides a fun way to explore local life.

 Two of the things that Bangkok is most famous for are markets and food, and the area between the Flower Market and Chinatown has probably the greatest diversity of both.
 This isn’t a shopping tour and it isn’t a full food tour.
 It’s a walking tour where we explore Thai culture through markets and snacks!
 As we walk we will pass through several market areas selling a diverse range of items.

-Guide, Snacks (lots of snacks) and soft drinks, insurances
+Includes: Guide, food and drinks, insurances